1nterp/1nterp.github.io/content/posts/2018-11-13-set-gitlab-merge-request-checked.md

 * * *

-Translation may be necessary for those not familiar with Korean, so let&#8217;s summarize it.
+Translation may be necessary for those not familiar with Korean, so let's summarize it.

 Two options in Gitlab merge request are not checked at first, as captured above.
 I think **it is mistake-prone to many developers, so some of them forgot to check them**.
 It results adding merge commit(s) into master branch.